solarwinds/snap-plugin-lib/tutorial/09-config/README.md

 }
 ```

-After that we are able to implement `handleConfig` partially:
+After that we are able to start implementing `handleConfig`:
 ```go
 func handleConfig(ctx plugin.Context) error {
 	// (...)